guoyihan888/Hello_world/README.md

 # Hello_world
 ## Just to update
-  everyday update will be avaluable untill goal reached
+  everyday update will be avaliable until the goal reached